 Any shade of fawn, from brownish tan to light cream, is all accepted by the AKC.
 However, their masks are not permitted to extend beyond the eyes.

-The solid-colored fawn Cane Corso is very, very rare.
+The solid-colored fawn variety is very, very rare.

 However, the exact hue is created by the genetic pathway it takes.

 Both parents have to carry the genes in order to make the red color possible.
 The parents don’t even have to be red, as long as they carry this gene.

 Red puppies are born with a black or blue saddle mark but it fades as they grow older.

 The Cane Corso has various coat patterns which can include brindle, white patches, and also a mask on the dog.